TheMEMOLab/Bio326-NMBU/Doc/MAGs_Functional_Annotation.md

 # Prokaryotic functional annotation

-### So far we were able to obtain indiviual metagenome assembled genomes (MAGs) from the xantan enrichment gut environment.
+### So far have obtained indiviual metagenome assembled genomes (MAGs) from the xantan enrichment gut environment (poop).
 Let's review our workflow to see what is the next step:

 ![workflow](https://github.com/avera1988/NMBU-Bio-326/blob/main/images/wrokflowmetagenome.png)

 After binning with [MetaBat](https://bitbucket.org/berkeleylab/metabat/src/master/) we obtained 9 bins.
 We used [CheckM](https://ecogenomics.github.io/CheckM/) to asses the quality of these MAGs and this was the result after run the "qa" pipeline: